Hanukkah: Rituals

-Hanukkah is celebrated with a series of rituals that are performed every day throughout the eight-day holiday, some are family-based and others communal.
+Hanukkah is celebrated with a series of rituals performed every day throughout the eight-day holiday; some are family-based, and others are communal.
 There are special additions to the daily prayer service, and a section is added to the blessing after meals.

-Hanukkah is not a "Sabbath-like" holiday, and there is no obligation to refrain from activities that are forbidden on the Sabbath, as specified in the Shulkhan Arukh.
-Adherents go to work as usual but may leave early in order to be home to kindle the lights at nightfall.
-There is no religious reason for schools to be closed, although in Israel schools close from the second day for the whole week of Hanukkah.
-Many families exchange gifts each night, such as books or games, and "Hanukkah Gelt" is often given to children.
+Hanukkah is not a Shabbat-like holiday, and there is no obligation to refrain from any of the 39 categories of activity prohibited on Shabbat, as specified in the Shulkhan Arukh.
+Adherents go to work as usual but may leave early to be home to kindle the lights at nightfall.
+There is no religious reason for schools to be closed, but in Israel, schools close between the second and final days of Hanukkah.
+Many families exchange gifts each night, such as books or games, and Hanukkah gelt is often given to children.
 Fried foods—such as latkes (potato pancakes), jelly doughnuts (sufganiyot) and Sephardic bimuelos—are eaten to commemorate the importance of oil during the celebration of Hanukkah.
-Some also have a custom of eating dairy products to remember Judith and how she overcame Holofernes by feeding him cheese, which made him thirsty, and giving him wine to drink.
-When Holofernes became very drunk, Judith cut off his head.
+Some also follow a tradition of eating dairy products to remember Judith, who defeated Holofernes by feeding him cheese that made him thirsty, then giving him wine.
+He became very drunk, which resulted in Judith beheading Holofernes.